Akhil-Selukar/DSA-Prep/Dynamic programming/README.md

 ### Dynamic programming

 Dynamic programming is one of the most important part of programming.
-It is a problem-solving technique that break down the complex problem into smaller and more manageable sub-problems and storing teh result of those sub-problems so that they don't need to be recalculated.
+It is a problem-solving technique that break down the complex problem into smaller and more manageable sub-problems and storing the result of those sub-problems so that they don't need to be recalculated.
 It saves a lot of computation time and problem can be solved faster.

 To understand this better consider a very basic problem where we have to calculate and return the 5th fibonacci number.